dwivedi-ritik/youtube-rev/README.md

 ```
 ### Note

-script can't download those video which are can't save offline in youtube app
+This script can't download those video which restricted for download by creator.
-in other words youtube cipher those videos urls.
-It is very hard to crack beacuse they keep
-changing their algo
+Youtube cipher the video urls , they keep changing their algo.